AdrienSF/masking-experiment-120220/README.md

 180, 180, 180).
 Additional noise was added to the stimuli by randomly selecting 25% of the pixels and replacing their color from black to grey or vice versa.
 In addition, noise stimuli will be prepared for each of the stimuli by randomly selecting 50% of the pixels and performing the same replacement as described above.
-An 8 X 8 checkerboard display will be used as a mask.
+A checkerboard display will be used as a mask.
 All stimuli will be presented at 6 X 6 degrees of visual angle (DVA).
 Finally, a red (RGB: 200, 0, 0) circle with a 0.5 DVA radius will serve as a probe.